MG 08: Development and adoption

+Further development, training and use

 The German Army observed the effectiveness of the Maxim gun in the Russo-Japanese War of 1904–1905, many of them German exports.
 With the importance of the machine gun apparent, the Army asked for additional funding from the Reichstag to increase the supply of machine guns.
 After criticism of the request from Socialist deputies, the Army's demand for six guns per regiment was reduced to six guns per brigade in 1907.
-The Army Bill of 1912 finally gave the Army its demanded six guns per regiment.
+Training was regulated by the Field Service Regulations of 1908, providing the German Army six years to train with the guns before the outbreak of World War I. The Army Bill of 1912 finally gave the Army its demanded six guns per regiment.
 On 3 August 1914, soon after the outbreak of World War I, the Army had 4,411 MG 08s, along with 398 MG 01s, 18 MG 99s and two MG 09s.